int-brain-lab/paper-behavior/README.md

 You'll be able to run the code after the settings above.

 ### How to run the code
 All the scripts start with the name of the figure they produce.
-To run a script you need to add the local path of the repository to your Python environment so that the functions in `paper_behavior_functions` and `dj_tools` can be found.
-Either change the working directory of your Python IDE to the path where you cloned the repository or run the commands `import_sys` and `sys.path.insert('~/path/to/repository')`.
-All figure panels will appear in the `exported_figs` folder.
+The figure panels will appear in the `exported_figs` subfolder.

 ### Questions?
 If you have any problems running this code, please open an issue or get in touch with the code's authors (written at the top of each script).